mattthias/nodm/README.md

 # NOTE

 This is a clone of original spanezz/nodm repo.
-I used in into one embedded kiosk application because of lightdm is too heavy and required much more resources.
+I used in one embedded kiosk application because of lightdm is too heavy and requires much more resources.

 # nodm